QuietBytee/LearningGit/README.md

 # LearningGit
-This is my first git repository
+This is my first Git Repository.
+Author - Kritika Arora